cables-gl/cables/doc/ui_walkthrough/ui_walkthrough.md

-To bring some ordern into your patch you can **align ops** by making a selection with your mouse and pressing `a` to horizontally align or `shift + a` to vertically align.
+To bring some ordern into your patch you can **align ops** by making a selection with your `left mouse button` and pressing `a` to horizontally align or `shift + a` to vertically align.